vzinkovski/capstone/README.md

 Our work has been fully produced in the Jupyter Notebook format using the Python language.
 This format encourages reproducibility of results and we encourage the reader to download a copy and experiment with the code.
 Please follow this **[link](https://nbviewer.org/github/vzinkovski/umich_siads_capstone/blob/main/forecast_sp500_returns.ipynb)** to view the complete project.

+### Data access statement

+All data used in this project can be freely accessed from the below two sources in order to allow for reproducibility of results.

+**yfinance**: An open-source tool that uses Yahoo's publicly available APIs and is intended for research and educational purposes.
+Please refer to Yahoo!'s terms of use ([here](https://legal.yahoo.com/us/en/yahoo/terms/product-atos/apiforydn/index.html), [here](https://legal.yahoo.com/us/en/yahoo/terms/otos/index.html), and [here](https://policies.yahoo.com/us/en/yahoo/terms/index.htm)) for details on your rights to use the actual data downloaded.
+Note that the Yahoo!
+Finance API is intended for personal use only.
+Links to [PyPi](https://pypi.org/project/yfinance/) and [GitHub](https://github.com/ranaroussi/yfinance).

+**fredapi**: A Python API for the [FRED](https://fred.stlouisfed.org/) data provided by the Federal Reserve Bank of St. Louis.
+In order to use the API you can use the following API key: *a74d505e6731a2b5b06fdcf6ca20f6f5*, or [apply for one](https://fred.stlouisfed.org/docs/api/api_key.html) for free on the FRED website.
+This API is made available under a permissive, open-source Apache-2.0 license.
+Links to [PyPi](https://pypi.org/project/fredapi/) and [GitHub](https://github.com/mortada/fredapi).

 ### Libraries

 What follows are the main libraries used in this project.
 For a complete list, including dependencies, please refer to the requirements.txt file.